From the schema

 Can occur: Min = 0, Max = Unlimited

-A country that will benefit from this activity.
+A partner country that will benefit from this activity.
 This element is primarily for administrative and geopolitical purposes.
-If a specific country is not known, the activity report can use the recipient-region element should be used instead.
+If a specific country is not known, the activity report can use the recipient-region element instead.
 For geographical location, use the location element.
 For the value of the @code attribute, see http://iatistandard.org/codelists/country

 |@percentage||The percentage of the project allocated to this country, if known.
 Content must be a positive integer between 1 and 100, with no percentage sign.|

 Attribute group for elements containing free text content.